 Our very own Alexander Cumming patented the two piece flushing toilet design.
 In fact his basic design is still used today, although it was improved by Joseph Bramar in 1778.
 Where would we be without the flushing toilet?
 In an unpleasant place, that’s where!

 1870 – England

 Thomas Twyford created a revolutionary one piece toilet – complete without any metal parts!
 He was the first one to create a wholly ceramic toilet.
 This is the type of toilet that you’ll see in stores mostly today – thanks Tom!

 So, there you go; a brief insight into the wonderful history of drains with some fun facts to boot – we bet that these come in handy at your next pub quiz!

-Here at Inspect-a-Drain we take care of blocked drains in Derby, plus the surrounding areas and offer a large range of drainage services.
+Here at Inspect-a-Drain we take care of blocked drains Derby residents sometimes suffer from plus the surrounding areas and offer a large range of drainage services.
 If you would like more information about who we are and what we do, please get in contact!
 Call now on 0115 8226086 or 07967 029298 to discuss your drainage problems today.